-Trigeminal neuralgia (TN), also called tic douloureux, is a chronic facial nerve pain condition that causes extreme, sporadic, sudden burning or shock-like face pain.
+Trigeminal neuralgia (TN), also called tic douloureux, is a chronic facial nerve pain condition that causes extreme, sporadic, sudden burning, or shock-like face pain.
 The pain seldom lasts more than a few seconds or a minute or two per episode.
 The intensity of pain can be physically and mentally incapacitating.
-TN pain is typically felt on one side of the jaw or cheek.
+TN pain is typically felt on one side of the jaw or cheek and has different symptoms from tension and cluster headaches.
 Episodes can last for days, weeks, or months at a time and then disappear for months or years.

 Because there are a large number of conditions that can cause facial pain, TN can be difficult to diagnose.
 But finding the cause of the pain is important as the treatments for different types of pain may differ.
 Treatment options include medicines such as anticonvulsants and tricyclic antidepressants, surgery, and complementary approaches.
-Typical analgesics and opioids are not usually helpful in treating the sharp, recurring pain caused by TN.
+Typical analgesics and opioids are not usually helpful in the treatment of the sharp, recurring pain caused by TN.
 If medication fails to relieve pain or produces intolerable side effects such as excess fatigue, surgical treatment may be recommended.

 Several neurosurgical procedures are available.
 Some are done on an outpatient basis, while others are more complex and require hospitalization.
 Some patients choose to manage TN using complementary techniques, usually in combination with drug treatment.
 These techniques include acupuncture, biofeedback, vitamin therapy, nutritional therapy, and electrical stimulation of the nerves.
 How a person responds to chronic pain may be quite different from how another individual does.